Cuban dissident movement: Democratic decline

 Soon after the Cuban Revolution in 1959, Fidel Castro announced in a speech given on April 9, 1959, that the elections which were promised to occur after the revolution were to be delayed.
 On May Day, 1960, Fidel Castro would outright condemn elections as corrupt, and cancel all future elections.

 In the beginning of 1959, Cuban printers unions began demanding that newspapers which were critical of the government add a "coletilla" ("clarification") next to articles that rebuked critical comments in the articles.
 By the end of 1960, according to political scientist Paul H. Lewis, all opposition newspapers had been closed down and all radio and television stations were under state control.
 In nearly all areas of government, loyalty to the regime became the primary criterion for all appointments.

-On July 26, 1963, Fidel Castro declared that military conscription would be applied universally to all males between ages 16 and 44.
-Homosexuals as well as other "deviant" groups who were excluded from military conscription, were forced to conduct their compulsory military service in work camps called "Military Units to Aid Production" in the 1960s, and were subjected to political "reeducation".
-Some of Castro's military commanders brutalized the inmates.

 Human rights in contemporary Cuba

 According to a 2006 Human Rights Watch report, the Marxist-Leninist Cuban government represses nearly all forms of political dissent.
 This control is accomplished by various means: